 Proper ventilation is arguably the most critical feature of a healthy chicken coop.
 It’s not about creating a draft, but about ensuring a steady exchange of fresh air.
 Chickens produce a lot of moisture and ammonia, and without good airflow, that damp, smelly air gets trapped inside.
 This can lead to serious respiratory problems for your flock and create an ideal environment for frostbite in the winter.
 To keep your coop healthy and dry, you must ensure there is ample ventilation.
 This is best achieved with vents placed high up, near the roofline, allowing warm, moist air to rise and escape while drawing in fresh, clean air from below.

-Should You Insulate Your Coop?
+Should You Insulate Your Chicken Coop?

 It’s a common question, but the answer is usually no. Chickens are surprisingly hardy and come with their own fantastic insulation: feathers.
 As long as they are protected from drafts and moisture, chickens are usually fine in cold weather, even in below-freezing temperatures.
 In fact, a well-ventilated, draft-free coop is far more important for their health than an insulated one.
 Insulation can sometimes do more harm than good by trapping moisture, which can lead to frostbite and respiratory issues.
 Instead of focusing on insulation, make sure your coop is built solidly to block wind.
 For those in the most extreme climates, you might consider it as part of a custom project, but for most, it’s an unnecessary expense.